:: previous – Talking to Myself

 I feel like crap today.

-It’s my mother’s disappointment in me, and the possibility that Misa may live in the apartment next to mine, sharing a wall, seeing visitors come and go.
+It’s my mother’s disappointment in me, and the possibility that Misa may live next door, sharing a wall, seeing visitors come and go.
 It makes my stomach turn thinking about it.
 All I can count on now is that she scored less than 300, so she won’t be here in class.

 Since Instructor Inga didn’t assign seats, I sit at a different table and move the other chair to the back of the room.
 I need to be alone today to focus and get the blurry image of what may have been Misa’s breasts out of my head.

 That was her, I swear.
 I can feel it.
 Everything happened so fast.

 The one time I didn’t have my glasses on…